TheArtemis/ID2209-HT25-Distributed-Artificial-Intelligence-and-Intelligent-Agents/documents/Project Specification.md

     *   Automatic cleanup of dead agents from queue
 4.  **The Landing Pad:** Where new agents spawn.
 5.  **The Rock Mine:** A place inside the wasteland where the
-    * Scavenger go to obtain new materials
+    * Scavenger go to obtain new materials.
+Each trip to the wasteland
+    * guarantees 5 credits for the scavenger

 ---